ramonsuarez/ramonsuarez.github.io/content/post/the-artist-lessons-for-entrepreneurs-dont-do.md

 Yes, your network is always being built, even when you are not aware of it.
 You are not conscious of everything that goes on around you, so remember point nº1 and keep on working hard.
 Even somebody you did not expect may end up helping you or giving you a lead, and the more you are out there working with people and giving your help, the more good that will come back to you.

-You will fall &amp; raise
+You will fall & raise
 -------------------------

 High or low, you are going to fall and raise.
 Life comes around.
 Failure does not terminate you.
 All you have to do is get back in your feet, learn from the experience, and try to get something positive out of it.
 Even if you are just a shadow of old successful self, you are still you.